What is a Ridge Augmentation?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed ( same visit) to avoid the need for a second procedure later.
 Drs.
 Moore and Wong may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone will grow.
 Once the socket has healed, the alveolar ridge is ready for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
-Moore, Wong and Duviner’s office under local anesthesia.
+Moore and Wong’s office under local anesthesia.
 Some patients may also request sedation or general anesthesia.